• Skip to main content

 d) Detergents and enzymes.

-Some commercial denture cleaners are detergent and enzyme based.
-Others have these ingredients added so to boost their cleansing effectiveness.
+Some commercial denture cleaners are detergent (soap) and enzyme-based.
+Others have these ingredients added to boost their cleansing effectiveness.
 [Detergent also aids denture brushing.]

 Ingredients frequently included: Sodium polyphosphate, trisodium phosphate, everlace.